 The Pre-Summit gathering for the 2021 UN Food Systems Summit was held in Rome, Italy, on 19-21 July 2021.

-The Food Systems Summit will take place in September or October alongside the UN General Assembly in New York.
+The Food Systems Summit took place on 23 September alongside the UN General Assembly in New York.

 UN Ocean Conference

 UN Open-Ended Informal Consultative Process on Oceans and the Law of the Sea

-The United Nations Open-Ended Informal Consultative Process on Oceans and the Law of the Sea, on the topic of “Sea-level rise and its impacts”, scheduled in June 2020, was rescheduled to 14-18 June 2021.
+The United Nations Open-Ended Informal Consultative Process on Oceans and the Law of the Sea, on the topic of “Sea-level rise and its impacts”, originally scheduled in June 2020, was held virtually pn 14-18 June 2021.

 Environment for Europe Ministerial Conference

 The host country, Republic of Cyprus, and partner organizations and representatives to the UNECE Committee on Environmental Policy (CEP) Bureau agreed to recommend to the Committee on Environmental Policy to reschedule the 9th Environment for Europe Ministerial Conference on 5-7 October 2022.

 WTO Ministerial Conference

-WTO members have agreed that the organization’s 12th Ministerial Conference (MC12), originally scheduled for June 2020, will take place on 30 November – 3 December 2021 in Geneva.
+The WTO 12th Ministerial Conference (MC12), originally scheduled for June 2020 and rescheduled for December 2021 in Geneva, has been postponed indefinitely, due to travel restrictions linked with the pandemic.
 The Conference will be chaired by Kazakhstan’s Minister of Trade and Integration, Bakhyt Sultanov, as approved by WTO members in December 2019.
 More information and updates can be found on the WTO website.